 What is LIHEAP?

 LIHEAP stands for Low Income Home Energy Assistance Program.
 It is a federal program that provides funding to states, territories, and tribes to help low income households pay for their energy bills.
-The program is designed to assist households that have a high energy burden, meaning that their bills take up too much of their income.
+The program helps households that have a high energy burden, meaning that their bills take up too much of their income.

 Like many low income programs in the United States, this one is a little complicated.
 The federal government sends money to the states and the states decide how to pass that money onto the people.

 States have a lot of authority over this program.
-Some states have renamed it HEAP or LEAP, so it may not even be called LIHEAP in your area.
+It may not be called LIHEAP in your area since some states call it LEAP, HEAP, CEAP and so on.
 Your state can also set specific eligibility criteria and other requirements.

 How Does LIHEAP Help You?